slavicekjakub/RSSFeed/README.md

 Users, login etc. Everything will be public.
 Cron for reloading feeds.
 Simple button for reloading one feed will be ok.
 Detail of article.
 External link to the article will be enough.
-What we want to see
-Source code (in GIT) - Please create your own GIT repository on GitHub (or Bitbucket or somewhere else), commit the code there and send us the repository.
-If you can deploy the project somewhere, it will be nice (you can use free variant of Azure App service for example) If you have any questions, please contact us on e-mail tereza.vackarova@dmpublishing.cz.
-However, everything should be clear :)